-Peer-on-peer Abuse can affect their social, mental and emotional health.
+Child-on-child Abuse can affect their social, mental and emotional health.

-The prevention of Peer-on-peer Abuse is taught through the PSHE curriculum, assemblies and other whole school curricular themed days.
+The prevention of Child-on-child Abuse is taught through the PSHE curriculum, assemblies and other whole school curricular themed days.
 This includes, but is not limited to, developmentally appropriate topics such as personal rights, boundaries and consent, identification of trusted adults, online safety and digital literacy, healthy relationships and healthy sexual behaviour.

 Abuse is abuse and should never be tolerated or passed off as 'banter', 'just having a laugh' or 'part of growing up'.
-All Peer-on-peer Abuse is unacceptable and will be treated seriously.
+All child-on-child abuse is unacceptable and will be treated seriously.

 Whenever a child may have harmed another, the school is aware of its responsibilities to both children.
 In instances where there is reasonable cause to suspect that a child is suffering, or likely to suffer, significant harm it will be referred to as a child protection concern.
-The school adopts a rigorous anti-bullying policy including procedures to minimise the risk of Peer-on-peer Abuse, the recording, investigating and follow up processes, as part of ensuring every individual is safe and secure.
+The school adopts a rigorous anti-bullying policy including procedures to minimise the risk of child-on-child abuse, the recording, investigating and follow up processes, as part of ensuring every individual is safe and secure.

-It would be an expectation that in the event of a case of Peer-on-peer Abuse that all children involved, whether perpetrator or victim, would be treated as being 'at risk'.
+It would be an expectation that in the event of a case of child-on-child abuse that all children involved, whether perpetrator or victim, would be treated as being 'at risk'.
 Any cases deemed to be of a criminal nature may be referred to the appropriate authority.